louislef299/go-scripts/projects/side_stuff/k8s/istio-up-and-running/istio-deploy.md

 Authorization defines which service can interact with which service and sets policies on the actions that the service can make on another service.
 ![auth diagram](.images/authorization-diagram.png)

+### Observability

+Dives deeper into working with metrics gathered from Prometheus and output them to Grafana as well as talking more on Kiali.
+Nothing that I would really need here.
+I think I have enough to get my feet wet.